evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **grid-template-columns / grid-template-rows**

-- Grid line length & intersection point names
+- Defines the size and names of grid lines and tracks
-- Can directly write width / height numbers, or add \[custom names\] to name the grid lines
+- You can specify width/height values or add \[custom names\] to label the grid lines

 <!-- ```css
 .container {